CDM1619/PackingStar/README.md

 - `12D_14D_15D/`: Contains diverse configurations in 12, 14, and 15 dimensions.
 - `13D_rational_configurations/`: Contains improved rational configurations in 13 dimensions.
 - `25D-31D/`: Contains new lower bound configurations for dimensions 25 to 31, along with partitioned kissing configurations and $S_i$ configurations.
+- `New generalized kissing configurations/`: Contains new lower bound configurations for generalized kissing configurations.

 > In 31 dimensions, PackingStar uncovers a novel assembly pattern by partitioning a 7-dimensional kissing configuration into 42 (optimal) disjoint unit-radius equilateral triangles, resulting in an $84$-fold weighted $S_i$, surpassing the previous $75$-fold weighted $S_i$.
 Similarly, in 29 dimensions, PackingStar embeds 12 (optimal) disjoint unit-radius equilateral triangles into the 5-dimensional kissing configuration to generate a $26$-fold weighted $S_i$, exceeding the prior $24$-fold weighted $S_i$.